[Skip to Content]

 Medically reviewed by: Elana Pearl Ben-Joseph, MD

-The HepA vaccine not only protects the kids who get it.
-It also can help prevent outbreaks.
+The HepA vaccine doesn't just protects the kids who get it — it also can help prevent outbreaks.
 An outbreak is when a disease happens in greater numbers than expected in a particular area.

-Childcare centers are a common site of hepatitis A outbreaks.
-Some kids can be infected and not have symptoms.
-But they can still spread the virus to others.
-Having many young kids vaccinated against hepatitis A can stop it from spreading in a community.
+Childcare centers used to be a common site of hepatitis A outbreaks.
+Many kids who were infected did not have symptoms, so they easily spread the virus to others.
+Now that many young kids are getting vaccinated against hepatitis A, such outbreaks are less common.
+Outbreaks can still happen in other settings, though.

-The HepA vaccine contains a killed (inactivated) virus, so it cannot cause hepatitis.
+The HepA vaccine contains a killed (inactivated) virus, so it can't cause hepatitis.

-Your child may have fever, soreness, and some swelling and redness at the shot site.
-For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.
+For pain or fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.

 When Should I Call the Doctor?